toshsharma/presentation-this/README.md

 The _this_ keyword in JavaScript can get quite tricky, especially in event callbacks and setTimeout() or setInterval() handlers.

-This presentation discusses common usage patterns that lead to an incorrect context (i.e. an unexpected value of _this_), as well as provides recipes to code these patterns the right way.
+This presentation discusses common usage patterns that lead to an unexpected value of _this_, as well as provides recipes to code these patterns the right way.

 ### Outline